 There is an index card for Joseph in the Flintshire Roll of Honour at The County Record Office in Hawarden.
 It confirms the regimental details above and adds that he was a 1st Lieutenant.
 It says he ‘died through the sinking of the Leinster on the 9th October 1918.
 (It was the 10th).
 It was signed by ‘Mrs McIntosh’ on 5th February 1920.

-UK Soldiers who died in The Great War 1914 -19 accessible on www.ancestry.co.uk cotains a cursory entry.
+UK Soldiers who died in The Great War 1914 -19 accessible on www.ancestry.co.uk cotains a cursory entry for Joseph.
 It gives his death date, rank and regiment and says that he ‘drowned’.

 The England and Wales National Probate Calendar (Index of Wills and administrations 1858 -1996) has the following entry in 1918 – McIntosh Joseph Francis of 51 Salisbury Street Shotton Cheshire Lieutenant died 10 October 1918 at sea Probate London 18 December to Dorothy Kate McIntosh widow.
 Effects £55.11s